Passwordless sudo using a YubiKey

 YubiKeys are excellent multi-factor authentication (MFA) devices that can enhance your online security while simplifying your daily workflows on Linux.

-In this article, we’ll walk through the process of configuring a YubiKey for secure authentication, including setting up passwordless sudo
+In this article, we’ll walk through the process of configuring a YubiKey for secure authentication including:

 Setup